nymkappa/kanbanboard/README.md

 # Kanbanboard

-Typescript implementation of a Kanban baord using FoalTS for the backend and VueJS for the front-end
+Typescript implementation of a Kanban baord using FoalTS.

 # How to run the backend